liam-0398/pinit/README.md

 I am making my own distro based on alpine using this init currently.
 Everything I use functions just fine.
 Boot time is instant and service management is easy.

 This is in heavy development so use at your own risk.
 I am writing this to learn Pascal and systems programming as well as wanting full control over my system in a way I personally like.
-My use case has no need for service supervision and such luxuries.
-Current issues on alpine are poweroff does nothing and reboot powers off as well as some zombies that I havent figured out how to send back to the grave, no performance or stability impacts though.
+My use case has no need for service supervision.
+Current issues on alpine are poweroff does nothing and reboot powers off, as well as some zombies that I havent figured out how to send back to the grave, no performance or stability impacts though.
 I will rewrite shutdown scripts in the future.

+More developemnt coming soon.
+Also made spinoff that splits the init into two stages and runs the second stage with either Forth or Lisp as the loader.
+Will upload when they become more polished.